 A well-organised footer is often a great place for a mailing list subscription form.

 Grow customer database

-Peach wanted to give users the chance to sign up to their mailing list without needing to submit a property enquiry.
+Peach wanted to give users the chance to sign up for their mailing list without needing to submit a property enquiry.

-We made sure that a subscribe form was always available in the footer of the website for those that wished to subscribe to the newsletter.
+We made sure that a subscription form was always available in the footer of the website for those that wished to subscribe to the newsletter.